byng-systems/pimcore-composer-installer/README.md

 * `document-root-path`: This is the Pimcore web-root, i.e. where index.php will be, and where files will be served from.
 * `pimcore-version`: This is the exact Pimcore version that you want to use.
-This cannot be part of your project's required dependenies because the version downloaded by Composer would clash with the Pimcore autoloader.
+This cannot be part of your project's required dependencies because the version downloaded by Composer would clash with the Pimcore autoloader.

 You must then also specify the installer as `post-install-cmd` and `post-update-cmd` scripts.